iterait/emloop/docs/tutorial.rst

 Hooks
 =====

-Hooks are actions which happen on some events, e.g. after each batch or epoch.
+Hooks are actions which happen on some events, e.g. after a batch or an epoch.
-Hooks represent an advanced topic which is covered in the following parts of the cxflow tutorial.
+Hooks represent an advanced topic which is covered in the advanced parts of the cxflow documentation.

-For now, we simply use the following config snippet in order to register few hooks.
+For now, we will simply use the following config snippet in order to register a few hooks.

 .. code-block:: yaml